Breakfast is one of the hardest meals for meal prep.

 There are lots of benefits to meal prepping breakfast:

-- You’re less likely to go for the free cereal at work every morning (which isn’t that filling)
+- You’re less likely to go for the free cereal at work every morning or some other quick and/or processed shortcut that isn’t that filling.

-- AND you get to sleep in because you don’t have to worry about cooking in the morning.
+- You get to sleep in because you don’t have to worry about cooking in the morning, because the prep is ALREADY DONE.
 Yay!

 Oats